fireundubh/playwithfire/pyro.md

 - Pyro brings the [Papyrus Project (PPJ) format](https://www.creationkit.com/fallout4/index.php?title=Papyrus_Projects) to TESV and SSE and expands on the format for FO4.
 - Pyro introduces the first incremental build system for TESV, SSE, and FO4 projects, significantly accelerating compilation, testing, and deployment.
 - Pyro parallelizes compilation, taking advantage of multi-core processors to compile multiple scripts simultaneously.
-- Pyro can anonymize compiled Papyrus scripts, removing identifying metadata added by the Papyrus Compiler.
+- Pyro can anonymize compiled Papyrus scripts, removing identifying metadata embedded by the Papyrus Compiler.
 - Pyro can automatically create multiple BSA and BA2 packages using [BSArch](https://www.nexusmods.com/newvegas/mods/64745).
 - Pyro can automatically create a ZIP archive of user-defined files.
 - Pyro supports variable substitution in Papyrus Projects.
+- Pyro supports importing scripts from GitHub repositories.

 ### Multiple Game Support